 Eid ul-Fitr, which marks the end of the holy fasting month of Ramadan, is celebrated with much pomp and gaiety by Muslims all over the world.
-Know about its history, rituals, celebrations and dates for 2017 and 2018.
+Know about its history, rituals, celebrations and dates.

 Eid ul-Fitr or the "festival of breaking of the fast" is one of the biggest festivals of the Muslims.
 The occasion, which marks the end of the holy fasting month of Ramadan, is celebrated with much pomp and gaiety by Muslims all over the world.
 The entire month of Ramadan entails 29 or 30 days of dawn-to-sunset fasting by the devout Muslims and the day of the Eid, which falls on the first day of the month of Shawwal, is the only day of the month during which Muslims are not permitted to fast.
 The day is a highly auspicious day for the Muslims, who after their month-long fast pay the Zakat (a form of alms-giving treated as a religious obligation) before offering the Eid prayers.
 The festival is an intensely spiritual experience for those who observe the fast during Ramadan.
 There is a particular Salat (Islamic prayer) associated with Eid ul-Fitr which consists of two Rakats (units) and is generally offered in an open field or large hall by a huge congregation (Jama'at) of Muslims.
 There are also several other rituals that are to be strictly followed while offering the prayers during Eid.
 The rituals and customs may vary according to the different schools of Sunni Islam.